jess685/start-up/README.md

 ## HTML
 Uses correct HTML structure for application.
 Three HTML pages.
 One for login, one for the quiz, and one for results.
    HTML pages - Three HTML page that represent the ability to login, take the quiz, and view results as well as other user's results.

-   Links - The login page automatically links to the quiz page which in turn links to the results page Text - Each of the choices for the questions and results is represented by a textual description.
+   Links - The login page automatically links to the quiz page which in turn links to the results page.
+   Text - Each of the choices for the questions and results is represented by a textual description.
    Images - An image of each princess will be linked to the result of the quiz.
    DB/Login - Input box and submit button for login.
 The quiz results represent data pulled from the database.